-I had purchased my first phone from LG nine years ago followed by Nokia N72 bought just after six months for better advance features.
+I had purchased my first phone from LG nine years ago.
+My second phone was the Nokia N72, which I bought six months later for better advance features.
 Yes, those were phones not smartphone.
 In year 2008, Google launched Android operating system, unravelling the mystery of a concept device that would be much more than just calling and music playback.
 An idea was presented for a device much like a computer, but in slimmest form made with utmost precession.
 Read also Top smartphones with good battery life under 7000 Rupees.

 I won’t be surprised if Apple comes with a technology that to fix CT scanner in Smartphone for quick scanning of infected body part followed by a report to a specialist doctor.
 Further, user is explained about the problem with a medicine prescription.
 Now, the prescription lands at Amazon and Flipkart online medical shop, medicine parcel gets ready that is delivered to user’s home on payment.
 Just in 5 to 6 hours, user is free from a possible serious illness.

 Particularly, Year 2015 has been very good in terms of basic smartphone penetration now widely accepted as must have gadget.
 Also, its price ripped making affordable for every economic group in society.

 Until last year, basic smartphone was not a public choice because of high cost for quality hardware and genuine specifications (1GB RAM, Quad Core processor, 2000 mAh battery and so on).
 Thanks to rapid revolution and cutthroat competition, now quality smartphones are available at budget price for common India.

 We are reviewing three good smartphones, there were lost in crowd against some mega launches recently.
 I am not saying you should buy one of them, still go through our review for better understanding about them before making a decision final to buy a smartphone.
 Read also Best Battery Backup Smartphone under 15000 Rupees.

 Samsung Galaxy Core Prime 4G at 9000 Rupees